 A sonohysterogram is an imaging study of the uterus.
-Doctors insert fluid into the uterus via the cervix to examine the uterine lining.
-This approach allows a doctor to identify more structures than if ultrasound with no fluid was used.
+Your doctor inserts fluid into the uterus via the cervix to examine the uterine lining.
+This approach allows them to identify more structures than if ultrasound with no fluid was used.

 - determining if your fallopian tubes are blocked

 - examining the uterus if you’ve had miscarriages or have been unable to get pregnant

 - identifying abnormal growths, which could include uterine fibroids or polyps